puppetlabs/puppetdb/documentation/api/query/v4/events.markdown

 * `containment-path`: checks for the supplied string in the collection of containment path strings associated to the event.

-### Response format
+### Response Format

 The response is a JSON array of events that matched the input parameters.
- The events are sorted by their timestamps, in descending order:
+The events are sorted by their timestamps, from newest to oldest:

     [
       {